Skip to main content

 Writable provides several strategies to ensure that students are composing original and authentic writing.
 Authorship alerts give teachers insight into the student's writing process and flag behaviors that indicate they may have plagiarized, used AI to generate their writing, or completed substantial revisions and edits of their drafts.

-Note: Writable's Authorship Alerts will not show for assignment using an embedded Google Doc.
+Note: Writable's Authorship Alerts may not be accurate for embedded Google Docs or imported work.

 You can view Authorship Alerts in two ways:

-2. While reviewing student work in the grading stack, the Authorship Alert will show at the top of the rubric.
+2. From the Grading Stack: While reviewing student work in the grading stack, the Authorship Alert will show at the top of the rubric.

 In this article